themechanicalguy/DSA-Practise/6-Binary-Search/2-search-in-rotated-sorted-arr/11-find-kth-rotation.md

   while (left <= right) {
     const mid = Math.floor((left + right) / 2);
+    // Taking modulo arr.length wraps the index around to the start of the array.
+    // For example, if arr.length = 4 and mid = 3,
+    // then (3 + 1) % 4 = 4 % 4 = 0,
-    const next = (mid + 1) % n;
+    // which is the first index of the array. const next = (mid + 1) % n;
+    // Taking modulo arr.length wraps the index around to the end of the array.
+    // For example, if arr.length = 4 and mid = 0,
+    // then (0 - 1 + 4) % 4 = 3 % 4 = 3,
-    const prev = (mid - 1 + n) % n;
+    // which is the last index of the array. const prev = (mid - 1 + n) % n;

     // Check if mid is the smallest element.